 - A lack of work-life balance

 A study by professional services company Accenture proved that for each dollar you spend on training, there is a 353% ROI.
-You’re also increasing ROI by increasing employee engagement and giving them more reason to stay (less chance of losing an employee and the cost of that).
+You’re also increasing ROI by increasing employee engagement and giving them more reason to stay (less chance of losing an employee and including the training costings of that).

 But just providing any kind of training isn’t enough.
-You need engaging, scalable training that allows your employees to learn at their own pace without hindering their work.
-Your content needs to be motivating, informative, and most importantly, memorable.
+You need an engaging, scalable, and effective training solution that allows your employees to learn at their own pace without hindering their work.
+Your learning content needs to be motivating, informative, and most importantly, memorable.

 Why should video be an important part of your training mix?